waiyanhein/using-ninject-for-both-ASP.NET-Web-Api-2-and-MVC-5-in-the-same-project/README.md

 #####That's it.
 You are done.
 Now you can use ninject to resolve dependencies for ASP.NET MVC Web project built together with Web Api 2.

+####If Ninject.WebApi.DependencyResolver is required or missing, run "install-package Ninject.WebApi.DependencyResolver" in package manager console.

 #####If any error throwing, update packages running this command in package manager console
 ``
 update-package